-The Corporation has provided for an additional \$400 for completion of the remediation work in Hay River and Moraine Bay, Northwest Territories.
-The total provision for environmental liabilities for the sites is \$407 (2019 - \$216).
-The Corporation spent \$209 (2019 - \$61) for site remediation in Moraine Bay and Hay River during the year.
-The Corporation expects to complete the remediation of the Hay River and Moraine Bay sites within the next two years.
+The total provision for environmental liabilities is \$25 (2021 - \$385).
+The Corporation spent \$119 (2021 - \$22) for site remediation in Hay River during the year and reversed provisions established in prior years of \$241.

+The Corporation has completed the remediation of the Hay River site and is awaiting confirmation of such from the Government of the Northwest Territories.

 A number of other vacant facilities may contain some environmental risk with associated remediation costs.
 The Corporation's ongoing efforts to assess these sites may result in environmental liabilities related to the sites.
 A provision will be recorded when the Corporation considers that it is probable that it will remediate these contaminated sites and a reliable estimate can be determined for the amount of the obligations.
-As of April 30, 2020, no liability has been recognized in the financial statements for the remaining contaminated sites.
+As of April 30, 2022, no liability has been recognized in the financial statements for the remaining contaminated sites.

 The Board of Directors of the Corporation reserves the final decision regarding the amount and timing of a final payment to fishers.

 The following details the changes in the provision for final payment over the past year:

-2020 2019
+2022 2021

-Provision for final payment to fishers, beginning of year 500 4,000
+Provision for final payment to fishers, beginning of year - -

-Payment to fishers (500) (4,000)
+Payment to fishers - -

-Provision added during the year - 500
+Provision added during the year 1,000 -

-Provision for final payment to fishers, end of year - 500
+Provision for final payment to fishers, end of year 1,000 -